2005 anti-Japanese demonstrations: Comfort women

 Comfort women were women who worked as sex slaves in brothels in Japanese-occupied countries during World War II.
 There is much controversy surrounding this subject namely, to what extent the women were forced and to who moral culpability falls on.
 On one side, some groups in Japan claimed that prior to Japanese expansion, brothels always existed in the eastern and southeastern regions of Asia in order to service European and American sailors and merchant vessels.
-According to Bradley Martin, a journalist and expert on Korean history, claims the majority of comfort women actually volunteered to work in the brothels, as employment in the occupied areas was very limited.
-On the other side, most of academia, especially of nations outside Japan, assert that the majority of comfort women were young girls abducted from their homes and forced into prostitution by the Japanese government and Imperial Japanese Army as sexual slaves and demand Japan take responsibility and formally apologize and educate the next generation about such an atrocity.
+Most of academia, especially of nations outside Japan, assert that the majority of comfort women were young girls abducted from their homes and forced into prostitution by the Japanese government and Imperial Japanese Army as sexual slaves and demand Japan take responsibility and formally apologize and educate the next generation about such an atrocity.

 Testing of chemical and biological weapons on civilians and POWs

 In 1942, the Japanese military began testing various chemical and biological agents as an alternate method to win the war.
-Human experiments were conducted on Chinese and Korean civilians; Allied POWs were also subjected to experimentation.
+Human experiments were conducted on Chinese and ethnic Korean civilians; Allied POWs were also subjected to experimentation.
 After the war, China (PRC) demanded data from these experiments in exchange for not raising the issue, while the U.S. granted immunity from prosecution to many of the scientists involved (see Unit 731) in exchange for their weapons research.